WassimMaj/team_MiaouMiaou/index.md

 {% include top25_pages_finished_paths2.html %}

 Those articles are all very standard but something caught our attention in the graph..
 Let's look take a look at the first and last article chosen by players but only for the political people category.
-Is there a tendency to choose more <span style="color: lightblue">right </span> -wing people or <span style="color: lightcoral">left</span>-wing people?
+Is there a tendency to choose more <span style="color: deepskyblue">right </span> -wing people or <span style="color: lightcoral">left</span>-wing people?
 {: .text-justify}

 {% include repart_pol_path_3b1(2).html %}